Karan-Manikani/Karan-Manikani/README.md

 - 👀 I’m interested in Machine Learning and Deep Learning
 - 🌱 I’m currently learning TensorFlow and PyTorch
-- 👯 I’m looking to collaborate on research projects in the field of Machine Learning and Deep Learning
+- 👯 I’m looking to collaborate on research projects related to Machine Learning and Deep Learning

 ## 🛠️ Skills
 > Python <br>